Tranzystorek/misc/dotfiles/README.md

 * [icdiff](https://www.jefftk.com/icdiff) as a difftool; displays nice split diffs in the command line
 * meld as a mergetool with sane options and diff3 conflict style
-* `git up` alias for painless and safe update of local repo

 ### tmux.conf